Maintenance Technician - Concord, CA

 Please check one of the boxes below:

-YES, I HAVE A DISABILITY, OR HAVE A HISTORY/RECORD OF HAVING A DISABILITY
+YES, I HAVE A DISABILITY, OR HAVE HAD ONE IN THE PAST

 PUBLIC BURDEN STATEMENT: According to the Paperwork Reduction Act of 1995 no persons are required to respond to a collection of information unless such collection displays a valid OMB control number.
 This survey should take about 5 minutes to complete.